Transportation in Osh

 2. Marshrutka (mini-bus)

-Marshrutka is a specific term referring to the public transportation consisting of mini-buses.
+Marshrutka is a specific term referring to public transportation consisting of mini-buses.
 Each mini-bus has a number and follows a specific route (displayed on a small board at the front window in Cyrillic).
-These vehiclesplay a major role in Osh’s public transportation.
+These vehicles play a major role in Osh’s public transportation.
 Some tourists complain about using marshrutkas because of overcrowding and limited space.
-Imagine being among 15-20 people crammed into one of these in the 40 degree heat in summer.
-Couple that with being tall (you’ll have to duck) or carrying a backpack and you can see why even locals try to avoid them.
-However, they are cheap, convenient, and generally safe.
+Imagine being among 15-20 people crammed into one of these in the 40-degree heat in summer.
+Couple that with being tall (having to stand with your head ducked) or carrying a backpack.
+Now you see why even locals try to avoid them.
+Yet, the cheap cost of marshrutkas makes the attractive.

 Getting to the airport: